davidmreed/nonskating.club/content/guides/head-nso.md

 **You observe that your Jam Timer is issuing cues based on their stopwatch rather than the scoreboard**.

-- **What is the issue?** The Jam Timer is not cueing based on the official scoreboard (Rules 1.4) but by their own stopwatch.
+- **What is the issue?** The Jam Timer is not cueing based on the official scoreboard (Rules 1.4) but by their backup stopwatch.
 This might result in there being a small difference in time between the cue and what skaters and others observe on the scoreboard.
-- **What is the game impact?** Skaters and others who rely on the visual of the scoreboard are disadvantaged relative to those who can hear the Jam Timer's whistle.
+- **What is the game impact?** Skaters and others who rely on the visual of the scoreboard may be disadvantaged relative to those who can hear the Jam Timer's whistle, if the Jam Timer's stopwatch is even slightly (less than a second) misaligned with the scoreboard.
-- **What are your options?** This is a good time to "nudge" the official.
-I always aim to do this while they're not otherwise occupied (during a jam, for the Jam Timer).
-I'll ask "Hey, can I give you a quick piece of feedback?"
-(They might be struggling with something I'm not aware of, and not ready to hear it).
-Then I'll tell them what I need them to do, and if time permits, _why_.
-I always try to share that context because it gives the receiving official the knowledge of what they're working towards, not just the sense that they've done something incorrect.
-Expediency doesn't always permit many words in this circumstance; sometimes it has to be "Please do this; we'll discuss later."
+- **What are your options?** This is a good time to "nudge" the official, as we discussed in [Observing, Evaluating, and Developing Officials](#observing-evaluating-and-developing-officials).
+The game impact is not massive, but it is real, and you can help the official improve their work immediately.

 **The scoreboard does not start during a jam**.

 - **What is the issue?** The scoreboard being down means that Rules 1.4 is being violated.
 - **What is the game impact?** Skaters and coaches rely on the displayed clocks and scores to make decisions, including during the jam.
 The game is no longer compliant with the requirements for Sanctioned or Regulation play.
 - **What are your options?** Whistle the jam dead and go into an Official Time Out.
 Fix the scoreboard!
-TODO: The jam-clock adjustment thing from OPs
+(In a non-sanctioned context, you can give your scoreboard operator a bit of grace to try to fix the scoreboard, but it being down does have significant game impact and falls outside the rules).

 **Your Penalty Lineup Tracker tells you they are signaling six penalties to the box, but the box says only five**.